AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-vector-stores-retrieval.md

 Total index memory ≈ 6.1 GB + graph overhead
 ```

 For a server with 16 GB RAM, this is feasible.
-For 10 million vectors at 3072 dimensions, the math exceeds 120 GB—requiring IVFFlat (which can use less RAM at the cost of recall), DiskANN, or LanceDB's IVF-PQ disk-native approach.
+For 10 million vectors at 3072 dimensions, the math exceeds 120 GB, requiring IVFFlat (which can use less RAM at the cost of recall), DiskANN, or LanceDB's IVF-PQ disk-native approach.

 ---